 Of course, students are also welcome to edit/design their projects at home with their own or free editing software.

 Technology problems are very common, so please do not wait until the last minute to attempt this assignment.
 Problems with technology will not be accepted as an excuse for late projects.
+Various resources related to video production, including a suggested timeline and technique guide, are under resources on Sakai.

 Based on the lectures, films, and readings from the first half of the semester, students will complete a short-answer in-class exam.
 Prior to the exam, students will be given a list of possible questions, from which five will be selected for the exam.
 Each question will be worth 40 points and should be answered in 250 words (8-10 sentences).
 One source for these questions will be students' postings.
 Students must bring their own blank Blue Book to the exam.